24/7 Emergency Hotline: When to Call for Help

 Lockouts

-- If you are locked out, you may call a locksmith at your own expense.
+- If locked out, call a locksmith at your own expense.

-- Lock boxes and shackles are not allowed in the building or common areas.
+- Lock boxes and shackles are not allowed in common areas.

-- If selling or renting your unit, agents should conduct accompanied showings to avoid unauthorized key storage.
+- If selling or renting your unit, agents must conduct accompanied showings to avoid unauthorized key storage.

 Power Outages

-- If your power goes out, check with your electric provider first.
+- Check with your electric provider first.
 If it’s a neighborhood outage, maintenance cannot assist.

-- If the outage only affects your unit, try resetting the circuit breakers and GFI outlets.
+- If only your unit is affected, reset your circuit breakers and GFI outlets.

 - For partial outages or dead outlets, submit a maintenance request during business hours.